The Iranian New Wave refers to a movement in Iranian cinema. It started in the late 1960s and flourished in the 1970s.

 The first movement that began in early 1920s was a literary movement (Neo-romanticism).

 The second movement that took place in 1990s is called “Iranian new wave.

 Iranian New Wave Cinema – Wrapping Up

-The Iranian New Wave, a movement that began in the late 1970s and continued through the 1980s, was a turning point in Iranian cinema.
+The Iranian New Wave was a turning point in Iranian cinema.
 It changed the course of Iranian cinema and revived it after years of stagnation.

 During this time, many new talents appeared in Iranian cinema and they changed the face of Iranian cinema.We have talked about how the movement started and some of its features.
 As you know, there are three directors who are prominent members of this movement: Abbas Kiarostami, Mohsen Makhmalbaf and Jafar Panahi.

 Each one is unique in his own way, but they all had their own role in reviving Iranian cinema.
 In fact, they changed the history of world cinema as well.